Newbury Astronomical Society

 Forthcoming Meetings

-The next beginners meeting of the 2023-2024 session is the March meeting, to be held on Wednesday the 20th of March 2024 starting at 7:00pm.
-The topics to be covered will be the Spring Sky, and with Mercury making a welcome appearance just after sunset during the month, a guide to Observing the Inner Planets.
+The next beginners meeting of the 2023-2024 session is the April meeting, to be held on Wednesday the 17th of April 2024 starting at 7:00pm.
+With brighter longer days finally with us, and with plenty of solar activity currently, the topics to be covered will be Observing our Star the Sun, and a primer on why the star Polaris is so important.
 As usual, weather permitting we'll try to do some observing in the second half of the evening.

 The meeting is at the usual location of Stockcross Village Hall (Sutton Hall): RG20 8LN. (click here for a map and further details of the session's meetings).